innolitics/rdm/rdm/init_files/documents/software_plan.md

     Perform the [Issue - Design Specifications activity](#issue---design-specifications) as appropriate.

-    If you're new to the project or are uncertain about the design, consider having the project lead or anothe engineer review your design up-front.
+    If you're new to the project or are uncertain about the design, consider having the project lead or another engineer review your design up-front.

 3. **Risk Analysis**